innobright/help.innobright.com/src/overview/why-denoise.rst

 Why denoise?
 ------------

-When rendering using Monte Carlo raytracing, the image will initially be noisy and overtime it will converge to a high quality noiseless image.
+When rendering using Monte Carlo ray tracing, the image will initially be noisy and over time it will converge to a high quality noiseless image.
 Unfortunately physically based rendering in general can take a long time for a render to converge to a completely noise free image.
 The render will need more samples in order for the image to converge and reduce noise.
 Unfortunately more samples will take more time to render.
 Here is an image showing the noise reduction as you increase the samples per pixel.

 .. image:: ./images/render_sample_converge.gif
    :scale: 100 %